 Vehicles

 If you already have a truck or a small van, don’t buy another one.
-I’ve seen people run entire pest control routes on a bike.
+I’ve seen people start their own pest control business and run entire routes on a bike.
 You don’t even need a truck.
 But if you do need one, a nice used truck or van will run you $10,000 to $20,000.
 Get something that looks presentable, not brand new.
 I had trucks from the 1990s with 250,000 to 300,000 miles on them when I first started.
 They got the job done.

 Software

 You need a CRM for scheduling, payments, routing, and customer communication.
 You need some kind of phone system, which can be as basic as an app on your phone right now.
 And you need a simple website, not a $10,000 custom build.
 Something clean that customers can land on and fill out a form.
+This is one of the first steps to starting a pest control business that pays itself back quickly.
 You can run ads to it eventually, but just having a presence online for a couple hundred dollars a month is enough to get started.

 Office and staff

 You do not need an office.
 I promise you, you do not need an office.
-That’s the first thing people want to go do.
+That’s the first thing people want to go do when they start a pest control business.
 I have friends running 70 trucks with no office, no warehouse.
 This business can be run out of your truck, out of your home garage, just make sure you’re following your state’s regulations around how you store chemicals.
 And in the beginning, you don’t need any admin staff either.
 Build it from your truck first.

 What 1,000 Customers Is Actually Worth

-Let’s talk numbers.
+Let’s talk numbers, because this is what most people miss when they ask how much to start a pest control business and whether it’s worth the effort.
 The median residential revenue per customer in pest control sits around $418 per year.
 Personally, I think that number is too low, but it’s what the real data shows.
 In local markets across the country, most operators are landing between $400 and $500 per customer per year depending on their pricing.
 For the purposes of this breakdown, I’m going to use $450 per year per customer.

 At 200 customers, that’s about $90,000 a year.
 At 500 customers, that’s $225,000.
 At 1,000 customers, that’s $450,000.
 Now double your pricing to $900 per customer, same 1,000 accounts.
 You just went from $450,000 to $900,000.
 That’s why pricing matters more than volume.